kapetan-io/querator.html/docs/architecture.md

 storage backend interface.
 Support for transactions and secondary indexes is not required, but can be used to improve Querator's reliability and performance.

-## Preserving FIFO Order at Scale

-Although a queue is implemented as a First-In-First-Out (FIFO) structure, the system's order cannot be maintained if there is more than one consumer accessing the queue.

-Consider a scenario with two consumers accessing a FIFO queue:
-- Consumer 1 retrieves an item
-- Consumer 2 retrieves an item
-- Consumer 2 finishes processing their item
-- Consumer 1 finishes processing their item

-In this situation, the system — which includes the entire setup of client producers, Querator, and client consumers — cannot reliably maintain the order of item processing when multiple consumers are involved.
-To ensure ordered processing, items which require preservation of order should be placed in the same queue, and that queue must have only one partition and one consumer.

-Even though Querator queues are designed to deliver items in the order they were produced (FIFO), this order is disrupted if multiple consumers process items out of sequence.
-If a user desires a strictly ordered and processed FIFO queue, they must create a queue with only one partition and ensure that only one consumer processes that queue.